 ABOUT LIVE GOOD

 Live Good, Inc. was founded in 2012 as a direct response to current deplorable manufacturing conditions.
-As an international investigator examining factory production in Asia and working on human rights cases, Live Good Founder saw first hand the devastating toll present-day mass manufacturing has on human rights and the environment.
+As a human rights investigator examining factory production in Asia, Live Good Founder saw first hand the devastating toll present-day mass manufacturing has on human rights and the environment.
 Live Good was created to juxtapose this outdated, environmentally and socially destructive model, and catapult all manufacturing practices into the 21st century built on triple bottom line and long-term sustainability principles.

 Our goal is to model and inspire conscientious manufacturing: promoting local, organic methods that make a positive impact on people and the planet.
 By manufacturing in the United States, Live Good can ensure that the highest standards of hygiene and fair labor practices are maintained.
 All products are manufactured in California using 100% certified organic source materials and eco-conscious, community-minded practices.

 Jennifer has always been passionate about the natural world.
 As a child growing up in California, she learned the art of traditional brush painting using black and white ink on rice paper, composing vast scenes of mountains and rivers.

 Later, while receiving her B.A. from Stanford University, Jennifer focused on international relations, assisting scholars at the Hoover Research Institution in analyzing disease migration in developing nations.
 She earned her law degree from George Washington University before becoming an international investigator examining factory production in Asia and working on human rights cases.
 As a human rights investigator, Jennifer observed countless workers overseas get sick from toxic materials, unsanitary conditions, while laboring excessively long hours for minimal compensation.

 Through her international experiences, Jennifer formed a vision of a new mode of commerce that would prioritize human and environmental health.